 Supply Chain Graduate Student Simplifies Traveling to China

-Faculty at Saint Louis University's Richard A. Chaifetz School of Business teach a rigorous curriculum that equips students to succeed in the real world — including tools to start businesses.
-Current student Shaojie Guo applied skills from the courses in the M.S. in supply chain management program by founding his own travel business, MMX Travel.
+Faculty at Saint Louis University's Chaifetz School of Business teach a rigorous curriculum that equips students to succeed in the real world — including tools to start businesses.
+Shaojie Guo applied skills from his coursework in the M.S. in supply chain management program to found his own travel business, MMX Travel.

 Planning a trip to another country can be difficult without the necessary research and tools to plan and budget effectively.
 Guo recognized this common issue and created MMX Travel, a service tailored to assist people in visiting China.
 His business solves common problems with planning by creating an itinerary distinct to customers’ individual travel preferences.

 "The goal of MMX travel is to provide more people with the pleasure of exploration," Guo said.